Yuvraj-Gupta12/Naukri.com_data_analysis/README.md

 ## Objectives:
 To understand job market trends across industries and locations and identify in-demand skills and job roles.
 # About DataSet:
-The Naukri.com Dataset contains approximately 22000 rows of data.The dataset includes attributes such as company name,Education, Experience required,Job description,job address, job title,number of positions,salary and skills.
+The Naukri.com Dataset contains approximately 22000 rows of data.The dataset includes attributes such as company name,Education, Experience required,Job description,job address, job title,number of positions,Payrate and skills.
+However, the dataset is messy ,with missing values and  inconsistent formatting in location names.
+Cleaning involves handling missing data, standarlizing location names to make it suitable for analysis.
 # Tools Used
  1. Database       : PostgreSQL(For data storage and cleaning)
  2. Visualization  : Power BI (For creating interactive dashboards)